amamory/power-optim/README.md

 # power-optim
-Minizinc model of a power-aware task placement onto a heterogenous platform (big-little, gpu, fpga)
+Minizinc model of a power-aware task placement onto a heterogenous platform (big-little, gpu, fpga).